 - TSEMP Cannon: 30 Heat, 60% Movement reduction for 2 turns, -3 Accuracy for 2 turns, -80% Heat management for 2 turns, Uses support weapons hardpoint thus fires in melee attacks.

-- NARC Haywire: 0 Heat, 15% Movement reduction for 2 turns, -1 Accuracy for 2 turns, -20% Heat management for 2 turns, Use support weapons hardpoint by means of the NARC Launcher an ammo based weapon but does NOT fire in melee.
+- NARC Haywire: 0 Heat, 15% Movement reduction for 2 turns, -1 Accuracy for 2 turns, -20% Heat management for 2 turns, Use support weapons hardpoint utilizing the NARC Launcher an ammo based weapon but does NOT fire in melee.

-- Taser: 10 Heat, 40% Movement reduction for 2 turns, -2 Accuracy for 2 turns, -50% Heat management for 2 turns, Uses ballistic weapon hardpoints by means of the Taser an ammo based weapon and does NOT fire in melee.
+- Taser: 10 Heat, 40% Movement reduction for 2 turns, -2 Accuracy for 2 turns, -50% Heat management for 2 turns, Uses ballistic weapon hardpoints utilizing the Taser an ammo based weapon and does NOT fire in melee.

 - IATM EMP: 10% Movement reduction for 2 turns, -1 Accuracy for 2 turns, -10% Heat management for 2 turns, IATM munition and stacks up to 6 times.